-- Innovation is a key driver of productivity, jobs creation and economic performance. - Innovation policy should include measures that encourage the diffusion and uptake of existing innovations by a broad range of firms, as well as encouraging new innovations per se. - Federal, State and local governments in Australia have a series of grant schemes available for small businesses seeking to grow. - Government agencies have extensive small business education programs designed to assist small businesses working within the innovation space. - Public policy to support innovative SMEs should increasingly consider value capture and business model innovation generally. - Businesses in Australia experience a wide range of barriers to innovation.
-This suggests policy to support innovation needs to be flexible and broad-based. - Talent, not technology, is the key.
-If wider skill requirements are not addressed, there are likely to be bottlenecks created downstream in the innovation process. - Technical skills across the workforce, and particularly interdisciplinary skills that bridge areas of expertise, are particularly important for innovation and are often subject to market failures.
+- Innovation is a key driver of productivity, jobs creation and economic performance. - Innovation policy should include measures that encourage the diffusion and uptake of existing innovations by a broad range of firms, as well as encouraging new innovations per - Federal, State and local governments in Australia have a series of grant schemes available for small businesses seeking to grow. - Government agencies have extensive small business education programs designed to assist small businesses working within the innovation space. - Public policy to support innovative SMEs should increasingly consider value capture and business model innovation generally. - Businesses in Australia experience a wide range of barriers to innovation.
+This suggests policy to support innovation needs to be flexible and broad-based.

-&lt;sup>6 Cowling, Tanewski, and Mroczkowski (2017) IPA-Deakin SME Research Centre (2018b).
+&lt;sup>7 Cowling, Tanewski, and Mroczkowski (2017) IPA-Deakin SME Research Centre (2018b).